Kirby Puckett: Minnesota Twins

 Puckett's major league debut came on May 8, 1984, against the California Angels, a game in which he went 4-for-5 with one run.
 That year, Puckett hit .296 and was fourth in the American League in singles.
 In 1985, Puckett hit .288 and finished fourth in the league in hits, third in triples, second in plate appearances, and first in at bats.
 Throughout his career, Puckett would routinely appear in the top 10 in the American League in such offensive statistical categories as games played, at bats, singles, doubles, and total bases and such defensive stats as putouts, assists, and fielding percentage for league center fielders.

 In 1986, Puckett began to emerge as more than just a singles hitter.
 With an average of .328, Puckett was elected to his first Major League Baseball All-Star Game and he finished the season seventh in doubles, sixth in home runs, fourth in extra-base hits, third in slugging percentage, and second in runs scored, hits, total bases, and at-bats.
 Kirby was also recognized for his defensive skills, earning his first Gold Glove Award.

+Puckett was instrumental in helping the Twins to win World Series championships in 1987 and 1991.